Thomas Mensah (lawyer): Early life and education

 Thomas Aboagye Mensah was born on 12 May 1932 in Kumasi, Gold Coast.
 He was educated for his high-school education at Achimota School and went on to graduate with a B.A. degree from the University of Ghana in 1956.
 He earned a Bachelor of Laws from the University of London in 1959.
 In 1962 he graduated from the Yale University Law School with a Master of Laws and, two years later, he received his Doctor of Juridical Science from Yale.

 Career

 He returned to Ghana in 1962 and was made a law studies lecturer at the University of Ghana.
 In addition, he worked from 1965 to 1966 as a judicial officer at the International Atomic Energy Agency in Vienna.
 In 1966 he became dean of the law school and served until 1968.

 From 1968 to 1990, he was legal adviser and assistant to the General Secretariat of the International Maritime Organization (IMO), and from 1981 to 1990 he was a visiting professor at its educational institution, the World Maritime University in Malmö.
-He was also a professor at the University of Leiden in 1993/1994, and at the Institute for Law of the Sea at the University of Hawaii from 1993 to 1995.
+He was also a professor at the University of Leiden in 1993/1994, and at the Institute for Law of the Sea at the University of Hawaiʻi from 1993 to 1995.